kanaka/mal/chuck/notes.md

   is actually its third argument...
 - Where did the check for `do` not being broken by TCO go?
 - What's the deal with the `quux/tests/step5_tco.qx` file?

+# Step 6

+- "The closure calls the your EVAL function […]."
+- I still don't have any closures.
+How the heck do I implement `eval`?
+What about `swap!`?
+- It would be useful to mention that `swap!` sort of requires implementing `apply` first...